zhaoze1991/wtf/cpp/README.md

 ##Why this directory##
 I hate C++ because I don't understand it.
 Now!
-I decide to finish all the exerice from textbook!
+I decide to finish all the exercise from textbook!